richmondu/face_pay/README.md

   A certain portion of yearly bonuses will also be transferred automatically.

   <b>Employees will be allowed to configure how much of their salary will automatically be transfered to their digital wallets every payday</b>.

-- <b>Fun and Easy to use</b> (with voice enabled instructions)

-  A digital voice assistant named <b> DeBbie will guide user through the process.</b>
-  This would be really helpful for first time users.

 - <b>IoT Kiosks</b>